rbeezer/sla/README.md

 For each section covered there is
   * PDF: which does not show the empty Sage cells present elsewhere
   * HTML: a single webpage, with active Sage cells, and empty cells for the exercises.
-There is no facility for saving your work with these.
+These require no more set-up than an internet-connected browser, but there is no facility for saving your work.
+  * Jupyter Notebooks: these can be viewed in a variety of ways, but require a Sage kernel.
+[CoCalc](https://cocalc.com) is a natural choice, while a local Sage installation will also contain a notebook server with the right kernel.
   * CoCalc: the native format on CoCalc, `*.sagews`.
 Make a (free) account and upload, or pay for an account and just clone this repository with the provided internet access.
-  * Jupyter Notebooks: experimental, but fairly functional.
-These are tested in CoCalc, elsewhere you may need to locate and select a Sage kernel.
-You can similarly save your work with your SageMathCloud account.

 There is a bash script, which you can experiment with.
 However we are distributing, and updating, all the same outputs via this repository.